Tsukiji Market 築地市場

 The famous auction of bluefin tuna auction at Tsukiji Market.

 Located in Roppongi, Tsukiji is the largest fish market in the world.

 Escapade to the belly of a "Toky-una"

-As of 3am, on the 23 acre grounds of Tsukiji Market, sellers are rushing to unload cargo ships and trucks.
-All are working hard so that the produce will be ready at 5:30am, to begin the daily ceremony of tuna auctions, the top fish in Japan.
+As of 3am, on the 23-acre grounds of Tsukiji Market, sellers are rushing to unload cargo ships and trucks.
+All are working hard so that the produce will be ready by 5:30am, to begin the daily ceremony of tuna auctions, the top fish in Japan.
 Forty thousand pieces will be sold, one every three seconds.
 The ritual has its formalities, the professional buyers touch the tuna, while the sellers move around between the fish that are lined up on hundreds of wooden pallets.

 At the auction

 Tsukiji, literally "land returned to the sea", gives fishmongers, restaurant owners and intrigued tourists the chance to mingle.
-Established in the Chuo District since 1935, it has since become the largest fish market in the world, selling more than four hundred different species.
+Established in the Chuo district since 1935, it has since become the largest fish market in the world, selling more than four hundred different species.

 Tsukiji Life, video hokinskywalker.

 After the auction, focus shifts.
 In nearby alleys, vegetable and speciality stalls and above all sushi restaurants, sushiya, attract hoards of salarymen and food lovers, hungry for a savory early morning breakfast.
 The day starts in style!